Skip to main content

 Puttanesca is the Neapolitan genius for improvising: nothing bought for the occasion, everything from the pantry.
 A few black olives, some capers, two anchovies, a clove of garlic, a hit of chilli, tomato — and in fifteen minutes a bold, savoury, deep sauce that tastes of the south.
 An honest, robust dish with no fuss, ready in the time the pasta water comes to the boil.

-For busy nights we put it in a jar without betraying it: our Madre Terra Sugo alla puttanesca keeps the real ingredients — olives, capers, anchovies — for a true puttanesca in ten minutes, the time it takes to cook the bronze-cut spaghetti from Libera Terra — organic, grown on land returned to farming in southern Italy.
+For busy nights we put it in a jar without betraying it: our Madre Terra Sugo alla puttanesca keeps the ingredients that matter — olives, capers, anchovies — for a true puttanesca in ten minutes, the time it takes to cook the bronze-cut spaghetti from Libera Terra.
+This pasta is born in Puglia and Sicily, on hectares wrested from the mafia and handed to cooperatives.
 And because it's a pantry dish, we finish it with a drizzle of raw Madre Terra olive oil.
 Below, both routes: the full recipe, and the jar shortcut.

 Ingredients